Last Source Alignment Review: May 2026

 NEC Chapter 9 Raceway Fill Workflow

-The live Conduit Fill Calculator aligns with NEC Chapter 9 raceway-fill screening workflow using allowable fill percentage, raceway internal area, conductor area, grouped conductor counts, and trade-size review to help electricians evaluate whether a selected conduit is likely to remain within the applicable fill limit before installation decisions are finalized.
+The live Conduit Fill Calculator aligns with NEC Chapter 9 raceway-fill screening workflow using allowable fill percentage, raceway internal area, conductor area, grouped conductor counts, mixed conductor sets, compact aluminum/bare conductor references, and trade-size review to help electricians evaluate whether a selected conduit is likely to remain within the applicable fill limit before installation decisions are finalized.

 Related workflow dependencies

-This tool supports electrical planning by screening physical raceway fit for grouped conductors, surfacing upsizing guidance, and bridging back to the voltage-drop workflow when conductor regrouping or sizing changes are being considered.
+This tool supports electrical planning by screening physical raceway fit for grouped or mixed conductors, surfacing upsizing guidance, flagging jam/pull-condition review where applicable, and bridging back to the voltage-drop workflow when conductor regrouping or sizing changes are required.

 Mapped Logic Scope